panda3d/panda3d-docs/programming/networking/distributed/dc-definition-files.rst

    setZ(int16 / 10) broadcast ram;

 Here are three function definitions.
-When a DistributedNode receives a message with the name "setX", DistributedNode.setX() will be called and the values passed to the function.
+When a DistributedNode receives a message with the name "setX", :meth:`.DistributedNode.setX()` will be called and the values passed to the function.

 Syntax:
 functionName(container variable1 <, container variable 2,...>) <parameters>;